 Guarantee institutions are accountable towards their shareholders and to providers of any kind of counter-guarantee.
 That is why they engage more and more in the evaluation of their impact and this with the aim to demonstrate their positive impact on the economy.
 In some cases these studies are undertaken internally, and in other cases by research institutes, consultancies, universities, governments or industry bodies (associations, chambers, etc.) or in cooperation with such entities.

-According to a joint survey of AECM and our partner REGAR (the Ibero-American network of guarantee institutions), 12 out of 18 AECM respondents stated that their organisation evaluated its impact.
+According to a 2019 joint survey of AECM and our partner REGAR (the Ibero-American network of guarantee institutions), 12 out of 18 AECM respondents stated that their organisation evaluated its impact.
 The results of these studies are encouraging.
 Whereas 40% of the studies found exclusively positive results, 60% of the studies found mixed but predominantly positive results.
-No member reported about negative results in an impact assessment (see graph 3).
+No member reported about negative results in an impact assessment (see graph below).

 Graph 3: Classification of impact studies by results

 Not all studies are publicly available.
 The following presentation shows therefore only an extract of undertaken impact studies (section in the Statistical Yearbook 2019).
 Short summaries on recent impact studies can be also found in the impact section of the Statistical Yearbook 2020.

 The following quotes give an overview of the findings of such impact studies: